en

 Which types of sealants can be completely painted?

-Sealants that can also be coated over the entire surface are paintable.
-The information in the applicable technical data sheet, in particular on the suitable painting systems, must be observed.
+Sealants that can also be coated over the entire surface can be painted over.
+The information in the applicable technical data sheet, in particular regarding suitable paint systems, must be observed.

 Drying of silicone sealants